Supreme Guide: Making an Online Photography Portfolio in 2023

 3. Keep It Nice and Simple

-For example, if you’re a portrait photographer and are looking for portrait photography clients, it is important that your portfolio screams portrait photography.
+For example, if you’re a portrait photographer looking for portrait photography clients, your portfolio must scream portrait photography.
 That said, not all of the images in your portfolio should be the same type of portrait – because that would show that you lack the creative edge so many people are after.

-Instead, you might include a collection of color mixed with black and white photos or sepia shots, photos taken in similar locations, or those taken close up and/or far away to show depth.
+Instead, you might include a collection of color mixed with black and white photos or sepia shots, photos taken in similar locations, or those taken close up and far away to show depth.

-As you know – one of the pillars of a successful portrait photography business is honing your craft.
-Once you’ve nailed that, and go beyond just satisfying clients, the referrals will start rolling in.
+One of the pillars of a successful portrait photography business is honing your craft.
+Once you’ve nailed that and you have satisfied clients, the referrals will start rolling in.

 4. Only Use the Best

-Clients need to know what you’re good at, so make sure you only show them images that help you prove that.
+Clients need to know what you’re good at, so show only images that help you prove that.

 On the main pages of your website, you should not only highlight the best pieces of work you’ve ever produced, but you should also limit how many there are too.